Current Parish Council Projects

 Each year Cllrs Bennett, Greenman, Isaacs and Weyer build the bonfire and Guy for the annual 5th November display.

-Cllr Mike Wykes is leading the project to re-open the Quarry Footpath (No. 8) which has been blocked by the failure of the steps at the quarry face.
+Cllrs Mike Wykes and Paul Wooldridge are leading the project to re-open the Quarry Footpath (No. 8) which has been blocked by the failure of the steps at the quarry bank.

 Annual Village Green Summer Fête

-For many years Cllr James Greenman (together with his wife Sheila) has devoted considerable time to the organisation and running of this annual event.
+For many years Cllr James Greenman, together with his wife Sheila, have devoted considerable time to the organisation and running of this annual event.

 Boars Hill Speed Limit Reduction